jpjanet/ML-chem-workshop/README.md

-# machine learning in chemisrty workshop
+# machine learning in chemistry workshop
 This workshop is a set of slides and jupyter notebooks intended to give an overview of machine learning in chemistry to graduate students in chemical sciences, which was originally presented during a research trip to Ben Gurion University and the Hebrew University in Jerusalem in February 2019.